fooltowise/NeroNotes/Nero's Notes/Addtech, Addlife, & Nordic Value-added Distribution.md

 ### Artur, can you explain a little bit about [[Addtech]]’s history?

-I used to work for [[Addtech]] and it is a very interesting company that originally came from a group called Bergman & Beving, in 1906.
+I used to work for [[Addtech]] and it is a very interesting company that originally came from a group called [[Bergman & Beving]], in 1906.
 Over the years, the two gentlemen, Bergman and Beving, developed a good way of acquiring companies but, instead of centralizing, they kept the companies decentralized.
 By doing that, they saw that it was much easier to integrate companies as well as keeping the entrepreneurial spirit, so it was a very good business model.

 In 1976, the company went on the Stock Exchange in Stockholm and it grew very rapidly.
 By the year 2000, the group was too big and they decided to split it up and they formed three different companies.
-One was [[Addtech]], the other one was Lagercrantz and the third one was B&B Tools.
+One was [[Addtech]], the other one was [[Lagercrantz]] and the third one was B&B Tools.

-Addtech’s journey started at that time and, by the year 2016, the decision was made to split it again and take out the life science part of Addtech and that became a new company called AddLife, that was also listed in April 2016.
+Addtech’s journey started at that time and, by the year 2016, the decision was made to split it again and take out the life science part of Addtech and that became a new company called [[AddLife]], that was also listed in April 2016.

 ### Are there really any synergies between those different business units within Addtech, like components, energy and life sciences?